slandath/poke-battle/README.md

 ## How It Works

 - Search for your opponent's pokemon
-- Card will display the pokemon's:
+- Card will display:
-  - Type(s)
+  - Pokemon's type(s)
-  - What types deal double, half and no damage to it
+  - Types to which it is weak, resistant and immune

 ## Powered By